CSS Pseudo-elements in SCSS and how to using it

 Conclusion

 SCSS is a game-changer for web developers, offering enhanced features and capabilities to CSS.
-Its support for nesting, variables, calculations, and mixins makes it an ideal choice for working with pseudo-elements ::before and ::after.
+Its support for nesting, variables, calculations, and mixins makes it an ideal choice for working with CSS pseudo-elements ::before and ::after.

 You can use other features of SCSS, such as loops with @for and @each, making it feel almost like other programming languages, but for CSS.
 Additionally, SCSS/SASS allows the usage of operators, variables, extends, functions, and mixins.
 If you want to learn more about using loops in SCSS with @for and @each, check out our blog post here.